Inner Forest

 Dale i Sunnfjord, Norway

-The landscape of the fjords on the west coast of Norway stands out as scenery that projects a constant dialog between mountains, ocean, rivers, waterfalls and lakes.
-A landscape with an uneven geography, acquiesced by valleys and archipelagos.
-An exuberant nature, where acres of pine forest shade the ground covered with moss, vanishing among the mist.
+The landscape of the Fjords on the west coast of Norway stands out as scenery that presents a constant dialogue between mountains, ocean, rivers, waterfalls and lakes.
+A landscape with an uneven geography, acquiesced by valleys and archipelagos, where acres of pine forest shade the ground covered with moss, vanishing among the mist.

 The piece is reflective of the process of building, in which the architects walked through the mossy, mist-held pine groves selecting thousands of cones, ‘the seeds of the forest’ to make a ‘hand-made natural skin.’